Banata

 • SITE_URL matches your production domain (with https://)

-• All NEXT_PUBLIC_* variables point to production Convex deployment
+• All NEXT_PUBLIC_* variables point to the production Convex deployment

-• OAuth callback URLs updated in all provider dashboards
+• OAuth callback URLs updated in every provider dashboard

 • Email provider API key is set and sending works

-• Passkey rpId and origin match production domain
+• Passkey rpId and origin match your production domain

 Security